 Where Is the National Book Festival?

-In 2015, the book festival is held at the Walter E. Washington Convention Center during Labor Day Weekend on Saturday, September 5, from 10 am to 10 pm for 12 hours of reading, writing, and poetry fun.
+The book festival is held at the Walter E. Washington Convention Center during Labor Day Weekend annually, from 10 am to 10 pm for 12 hours of reading, writing, and poetry fun.
 Contests and family activities will be available as well.

 The book festival is open to everyone and attendance is free, but kiosks with books and other materials will be available for those who wish to buy merchandise.

 Hundreds of presenters and entertainers in poetry, prose, and music will be delighting the crowds in 2015 and every year.
 This is an excellent, inexpensive way to spend Labor Day Weekend.

 While residing in Paris, I devoted every afternoon I was disengaged, for a summer or two, in examining all the principal bookstores, turning over every book with my own hand, and putting by everything which related to America, and indeed whatever was rare and valuable in every science.— Thomas Jefferson

 White House Promotion of the National Book Festival

 The White House web site maintained a dedicated page for the National Book Festival from 2001 through 2008, then stopped updating it under the Barack Obama Administration.
 At the same time, Barack and Michelle Obama have served in leadership roles of the annual event 2009 - 2015.

 Some information appears on the Library of Congress website concerning years 2009 - 2014, especially the past art posters for each year, but it is scant data compared to the now "frozen" White House page and links.

 US Presidents and staff in the future would do well to adjust the dedicated White House page to reflect each administration's contributions together, perhaps in reverse chronological order.
 Meanwhile, you might like to visit Read.gov to learn about official promotion of reading and literacy in America.